Boise Personal Injury Lawyer

 Motor Vehicle Accidents

-In a defective product case, an item that has been manufactured and sold to a consumer malfunctions, resulting in a serious injury.
+In a defective product injury case, an item that has been manufactured and sold to a consumer malfunctions, resulting in a serious personal injury.
 The best example of a product liability case would have to be the infamous case of Liebeck vs. McDonald’s Restaurants, in which an elderly woman suffered third-degree burns after coffee kept above industry standard temperatures spilled on her lap.

 Laws You Should Know